-If you take advice from anyone, make sure their interests are genuinely aligned with yours.
+If you take advice from anyone, make sure their interests are genuinely aligned with your own.
 Confirm there are no conflicts of interest that would affect the expert's advice.
-It's best to pay specifically for impartial advice if you're unsure about this.
+It's best to pay for impartial advice if you're unsure.

 Free advice may or may not be useful.
-You may get what you paid for.
-Time spent executing bad advice is still wasted.
+You often get what you pay for.
+Time spent executing bad advice is still wasted time.

 Some topics naturally invite strong opinions.
-To the extent possible try to get access to data that the expert used to formulate their recommendations or advice, in order to evaluate its relevance.
+Try to get access to data that the expert used to formulate their recommendations or advice, so you can evaluate its relevance.